handshake/handshake.github.io/_posts/2015-07-22-tracking-values.md

 ### The Base Framework

+In our system we handle a lot of wholesale orders.
+The objects we work with comonly are the `products`, `orders`, `lines` of each `order`, and manufacturers of those `products`.

-*The TRACKING_MAP, this is a map of the attributes we want to track for each model. if that model has relationships, they are automatically tracked as well.*
+*The `TRACKING_MAP`, this is a map of the attributes we want to track for each model. if that model has relationships, they are automatically tracked as well.*